placeling/Pinta/readme.txt

 Go to [Placeling](https://www.placeling.com "Placeling") and sign up.

-= How do I get an embed code for my map? =
+= How do I make the plugin work? =

-Got to [Placeling](https://www.placeling.com "Placeling") and log in.
-Then go to your account and click the link at the bottom of the page next to "embed"
+Go to the "Settings" section of your blog and select Placeling.
+Log in using your Placeling account.

+= Why can't I see the map page? =

+If you haven't activated the plugin and logged into Placeling we can't create the map page.

+Once you've logged into Placeling, you'll see the new page in the Pages section off your admin console.

 = How do I get more support? =